violetacf/violetacf/README.md

 <p align="left"> <a href="https://twitter.com/viocondingleta" target="blank"><img src="https://img.shields.io/twitter/follow/viocondingleta?logo=twitter&style=for-the-badge" alt="viocondingleta" /></a> </p>

+After studying Primary Teaching and working as a SEND Tutor, I switched careers to become a Full-Stack Developer.
+I believe my experience makes me aware of the needs of people that might not have the voice to give feedback, and I can make a difference towards making sites more accessible to the users.

+- 🌍 I'm based in Bristol

 - 🔭 I’m currently working on [my side project](addherelinkwhendeployed)

 - 🌱 I’m currently learning **AWS, TypeScript, Tailwind**

-- 👨‍💻 All of my projects are available at [https://violeta-portfolio.onrender.com/](https://violeta-portfolio.onrender.com/)
+- 👨‍💻 All of my projects are available at [my personal site](https://violeta-portfolio.onrender.com/)

 - 📫 How to reach me **violeta@cique.es**

+- 🤝  I'm open to collaborating on any group projects that might interest me!

+- ⚡  Some of my hobbies/interests are video games, plants, environment, education and accessibility, fitness, puzzles and escape rooms

-- ⚡ Fun fact **Sometimes I say IPA instead of API, I blame English as a second language, but I can't explain why it usually happens on Fridays**
+- ⚡ Fun fact: **Sometimes I say IPA instead of API, I blame English as a second language, but I can't explain why it usually happens on Fridays**

 <h3 align="left">Connect with me:</h3>
 <p align="left">